 Note: If you are currently logged in, you must log out to see what the log-in section looks like.

-Congratulations on adding a login section to your sidebar in WordPress.
+Congratulations on adding a login to your sidebar by using a WordPress widget.
 You can freely customize the shortcode at any time.
 You can also use this shortcode on any post or page.

 WordPress is full of plugins and you better believe there are plenty of others that can add a login screen to the sidebar area in WordPress.
 Here are a few noteworthy alternatives that can accomplish the same task: